 Before you start exploring opportunities in Ireland you need to define what you are really looking for

 Work abroad sounds like an adventure to many people.
 However, employment in Ireland requires more than just the obvious Ireland cover letter and Ireland CV writing and translation, it requires thorough preparation for passing of the Ireland job interview.
 You will face problems that probably did not even come to your mind when you decided to find jobs in Ireland.

-Do not take too lightly the influence a job in Ireland can have on the effect of your adventure!
+Do not take too lightly the influence a job search in Ireland can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and uncommon management culture.

 Most visits to Ireland are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 You should exercise a high degree of caution due to the deteriorating security situation.

 Criminal activity, as well as demonstrations and occasional protests, remain a concern throughout the country.
 In recent years, the Irish authorities have carried out a number of investigations and operations against drug-related crimes and terrorist networks.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Time: GMT (GMT + 1 from last Sunday in March to last Sunday in October).

 Internet country code: .ie